Definition of Implicit Cost

-Let's assume that a company gives a promissory note for $10,000 to someone in exchange for a unique used machine for which the fair value is not known.
-The note will come due in three years and it does not specify any interest.
-Due to the company's weak financial position it will have to pay a high interest rate if it were to borrow money.
-In this example, there is no explicit interest cost.
-However, due to the issuer's financial difficulty and the seller having to wait three years to collect the money, there has to be some interest cost.
-In other words, there is some interest and it is implicit.
-To properly record the note and the machine, the accountant must determine the amount of the interest, which is known as imputing the interest.
-In effect the accountant must convert the implicit interest to explicit interest.
-This is done by discounting the $10,000 by using the interest rate that the issuer of the note would have to pay to another lender.
-If the rate is 12% per year, the interest that was implicit in the note is $2,880 and the principal portion of the note is the remaining $7,120.
+Let's assume that a company gives a promissory note for $10,000 to a seller of a unique used machine for which the fair value is unknown.
+The promissory note will come due in three years and it does not specify any interest.
+Due to the company's weak financial position it would normally have to pay a high interest rate if it were able to borrow money.
+In this example, the promissory note does not show an explicit interest cost.
+However, due to the issuer's weak financial position and the seller having to wait three years to collect the money, there has to be some interest cost.
+In other words, there is some interest cost, but it is implicit.
+(To record the interest cost, accountants will discount the $10,000 by the approximate interest rate that the maker of the note would normally have to pay.)

-If another company with the same financial condition purchased this unique machine by issuing a $7,120 note with a stated interest rate of 12% per year, the interest cost of $2,880 would be explicit.
-In this situation, there is no need to impute the interest.
+If another company with the same financial condition purchased this unique machine by issuing a $7,120 note with a stated interest rate of 12% per year (and the rate is a fair interest rate for the situation), the compounded interest cost of $2,880 is explicit.

 Another example of an implicit cost is the opportunity cost of a sole proprietor working in her own business.
-For example, Gina works as a sole proprietor and her business reported a net income of $30,000 for the year.
-Since a sole proprietor does not receive a salary or wages, there is no explicit cost reported for Gina's work in her business.
-However, if Gina is foregoing a salary of $40,000 from another company, that is an implicit cost for her business.
-After considering this implicit cost, Gina is losing $10,000 by working in her proprietorship.
+For example, Jane works as a sole proprietor and her business reported a net income of $30,000 for the year.
+Since a sole proprietor does not receive a salary or wages, there is no explicit cost reported for Jane's work in her business.
+However, if Jane is foregoing a salary of $40,000 from another company, this is an implicit cost.
+When considering this implicit cost, Jane is losing $10,000 by working in her proprietorship.

-If Gina operates her business as a corporation, Gina will be an employee of the corporation.
-If her annual salary is $40,000 the corporation's income statement would report the $40,000 salary as an explicit cost for Gina's work.
+If Jane operated her business as a corporation, Jane will be an employee of the corporation and her annual salary will be an explicit cost presented as salary expense on the corporation's income statement.